agilepro/software-craftsmanship/docs/Coding/Dates and Time/date0-date-value-types.md

 2022-11-07T04:11:35.000IST
 ```

 Notice that values in different timezones will not sort properly.
 To assure consistency with internal communications, the UTC time should always be used.
 The “Z” above is a shortcut for universal time, which is UTC.
-While “-0000” is an offset that is equivalent to UTC, the “Z” notation should be preferred, and offset notation avoided.
+While “-0000” is an offset that is equivalent to UTC, the “Z” notation should be preferred, and offset notation avoided for internal communications protocols.

 Missing timezone:  2022-11-07T22:41:35.000